Chromatic fixed point theory and the Balmer spectrum for extraspecial 2-groups: Main Results

 {\bf (b)} \ Let $r_{+}(G,H)$ be the minimal $r$ such that there exists a chain of subgroups $ H = K_0 \lhd K_1 \lhd \dots \lhd K_r = G$ with each $K_{i-1}$ normal in $K_i$ and $K_i/K_{i-1}$ cyclic. \end{defns}

 The lower bound for $r_{-}(G,H)$ agrees with the upper bound $r_{+}(G,H)$ in some cases, notably whenever $G$ is abelian, when both bounds equal the rank of $G/H$.
-But they don't agree in general, as one sees already when $G$ is the dihedral group of order 8 and $H$ is a noncentral subgroup of order 2.
+But they don't agree in general, as one sees already when $G=D_8$, the dihedral group of order 8, and $H = C$, where $C$ is any of the noncentral subgroups of order 2: $r_{-}(D_8,C) = 1$ while $r_{+}(D_8,C) = 2$.

-There is cautious hope that $r_n(G,H)$ always equals the upper bound $r_{+}(G,H)$.
+Our main application of \thmref{equivalence thm} is to use it to give lower bounds for $r_n(G,H)$ that sometimes improve upon $r_{-}(G,H)$.
+Meanwhile, there is cautious hope that $r_n(G,H)$ always equals the upper bound $r_{+}(G,H)$.
 Perhaps this hope is a bit perverse: at the end of \secref{r numbers section}, we give some examples showing how badly the function $r_+(G,H)$ behaves; e.g., it is not always monotone in the variable $H$, and it is not always additive under products of pairs.

-(There is also a conjecture that the value of $r_n(G,H)$ is independent of $n$ -- a phenomenon seen so far in all examples, but missing any conceptual explanation.)
+There is also a conjecture that the value of $r_n(G,H)$ is independent of $n$ -- a phenomenon seen so far in all examples, but missing any conceptual explanation.
+Of course, a proof that $r_n(G,H)$ always equals $r_{+}(G,H)$ would prove this.

 To possibly show that $r_n(G,H) = r_{+}(G,H)$ in general, one needs to improve the lower bound.
-By definition, a lower bound $r \leq r_n(G,H)$ means that there exists a finite $G$--space $X$ with $X^G$ not $K(n)_*$--acyclic, but with $X^H$ $K(n+r-1)_*$--acyclic.
-These are hard to find in the literature; to show that $r \leq r_n((C_{p})^r, \{e\})$, the authors of \cite{6 author} found one family of examples in the work of Greg Arone and Kathryn Lesh \cite{arone lesh} (really going back to work of Steve Mitchell \cite{mitchell}).
+By definition, a lower bound $r \leq r_n(G,H)$ means that there exists a $p$--local finite $G$--space $X$ with $X^G$ not $K(n)_*$--acyclic, but with $X^H$ $K(n+r-1)_*$--acyclic.
+These are hard to find in the literature; to show that $r \leq r_n((C_{p})^r, \{e\})$, the authors of \cite{6 author} found one family of examples in the work of Greg Arone and Kathryn Lesh \cite{arone lesh} (really going back to work of Mitchell \cite{mitchell}).

 A corollary to \thmref{equivalence thm} offers an easier way forward.